 Duties on officers and controllers

-A reporting entity will have certain duties, including
+A reporting entity will have certain duties such as the following:

-Individuals and corporations who know or believe that they are registrable controllers are also under the duty to provide information and change of information (see new sections 386AJ and 386AK).
+Individuals and corporations who know or believe that they are controllers eligible fore registration are also under the duty to provide information and change of information (see new sections 386AJ and 386AK).

 In prosecuting a corporation or partnership for a breach of any of these duties, ACRA will consider the state of mind of any officer, employee or agent of that corporation or partnership as evidence that the corporation or partnership had that state of mind (new section 386AD).